JohGiz/NC-IoT-ScreenDevice/README.md

 }
 ```

-2. Create certificate in your /data -folder, take note of CertificateId
+2. Create certificate in your /data -folder, take note of returned CertificateId
 ```
 aws iot create-keys-and-certificate \
     --set-as-active \